 If you can, avoid purchasing to-go pizza in boxes.
 Instead, consider making pizza at home with your family.
 Research suggests that people who cook from home typically have healthier diets and that home cooking is more beneficial for the planet.

-Using local ingredients purchased in minimal packaging from a farmer’s market will decrease your environmental footprint even further.
+Using local ingredients purchased in minimal packaging from a farmer’s market will further decrease your environmental footprint.

 While the environmental impact of what you eat matters more than how (or where) it is cooked, generally, cooking from home is better for the environment than eating out in restaurants.

-Making food at home not only allows you to source sustainable ingredients, waste less food, and use less energy, but home cooking, especially a diet rich in plants, means less impact on the environment.
+Making food at home allows you to source sustainable ingredients, waste less food, and use less energy.
+Home cooking, especially a diet rich in plants, also means less impact on the environment.